-Our group conducts research on electronic materials which are suitable for roll-to-roll mass production of electronics using printing technologies.
-Currently we are focusing on the development of printable electronic materials used in thin film transistors (for flexible displays, RFID tags, sensors, and memory devices) and photovoltaics (for solar cells and photodetectors).
+Our lab conducts cutting edge research on advanced materials, which are suitable for electronics and electrical devices.
+Currently we are focusing on the development of printable electronic materials including polymer semiconductors, polymer conductors, polymer binders, and various nanomaterials for thin film transistors (flexible displays, RFID tags, smart labels, sensors, and wearable electronics), photovoltaics (solar cells and photodetectors), and batteries (lithium batteries).

 Example transistor types that are fabricated in house: